labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

 *[REQUIRED] As specified in the Policy and the DCAF, the README shall follow the schema provided by the Social Science Data Editors'template README. **Incomplete**- They added computational requirements but are missing Statement About Rights*

-5. If all items are done, continue with the "For Accept" section of the [Interfacing with the Journal Management System](https://labordynamicsinstitute.github.io/ldilab-manual/30-jira-prepare-publication.html#for-accept) chapter
+5. If all items are done, continue with the "For Accept" section of the  ["For Accept" section](submitting-info-via-openicpsr#for-accept) of [Submitting deposit-related information via openICPSR](submitting-info-via-openicpsr).
 6. If some items are incomplete, tag Data Editor's assistant in Jira

 ### No Changes